AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-dotnet.md

 ## Manage your new Azure web app

-Go to the Azure Portal to take a look at the web app you just created.
+Go to the Azure portal to take a look at the web app you just created.

 To do this, sign in to [https://portal.azure.cn](https://portal.azure.cn).